CreepSore/webbase-v4/README.md

 4. Developing Extensions
 5. Building and starting the application
 6. Logs
+7. Environment

-## Introduction#
+## Introduction
 The webbase-v4 is an application-framework targetted to building web-apps using express.js.
 Despite its name, it's also possible to build normal nodejs-applications with it.

 ---

 ## Design Choices
 ### Main Principle
 The main principle of the framework is, that it's built modular.
-If you don't need certain features (for example [[#Core Db]], you can simply disable the loading of that extension (watch out: you have to disable the loading of Core.Usermgmt too, to mitigate module-resolving-errors).
+If you don't need certain features (for example [Core_Db](#coredb), you can simply disable the loading of that extension (watch out: you have to disable the loading of Core.Usermgmt too, to mitigate module-resolving-errors).
 This makes for an incredibly small filesize, due to the application being built with webpack, configured to not pack any modules you might not need.
 Not only the logic that you may implement is built like an extension, but the Core-logic too.
 The only few things that you are not able to disable are the absolute core things, like the [ExtensionService](https://github.com/CreepSore/webbase-v4/blob/master/src/service/extensions/ExtensionService.ts) and the [ConfigLoader](https://github.com/CreepSore/webbase-v4/blob/master/src/logic/config/ConfigLoader.ts), since these is the components that handle all extension-loading and configuration.
 The goal of this project was to develop a neat boilerplate that can handle everything IF needed, and not handle anything at all, when not.